ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose KSM-66 Extract vs Root Powder?

-Choose KSM-66 Extract if: bioavailability is a priority, you are focused on supporting adaptogen function, or you want the form with the strongest formulary evidence.
+Choose KSM-66 Extract if: bioavailability is a priority, you are focused on supporting Adaptogen function, or you want the form with the strongest formulary evidence.

 Choose Root Powder if: cost or product availability is a primary consideration — note that dose may need adjustment to account for differences in absorption.